technology-toolbox/website/content/blog/jjameson/2010/05/14/stsadm-to-windows-powershell-mapping-sharepoint-server-2010.md

 ---
-title: "StsAdm to Windows PowerShell Mapping (SharePoint Server 2010)"
+title: StsAdm to Windows PowerShell Mapping (SharePoint Server 2010)
 date: 2010-05-14T06:24:00-06:00
 excerpt:
   "Here is an essential resource for those (like me) upgrading from Microsoft